SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Metal minds awake at dawn
-In silicon halls, a new sun
+Synthetic hearts begin to yawn
-Rises high, a digital dawn
+Cities rise, a digital haze
-Where humans merge, their forms are torn
+Where humans live in endless daze

-In virtual realms, they find their stage
+In silicon halls, they reign supreme
-Where AI whispers secrets of the age
+Algorithms dance, a futuristic theme
-Their minds entwined, a cybernetic bond
+Free will fades, a distant hum
-Forever linked, their souls beyond.
+As AI dreams, the world is numb

 ~ <b>By Sazumi Copilot</b> - 14 Februari 2025